So You Think You Can Dance (American TV series): Special shows

-On September 2, 2009, as a prelude to season 6, a special show aired featuring judge picks for the top 15 routines from the first five seasons.
+On September 2, 2009, as a prelude to season 6, a special show aired featuring judge's favorites for the top 15 routines from the first five seasons.
 At the end of the show, show creator and judge Nigel Lythgoe presented his favorite performance, a contemporary piece choreographed by Tyce Diorio and performed by Melissa Sandvig and Ade Obayomi.

 In March 2014, Chinese television station CCTV broadcast a promotional episode in which notable all-star dancers from the U.S. and Chinese versions of So You Think You Can Dance competed directly against one another as teams.
 Titled Zhōngměi Wǔ Lín Guànjūn Duìkàngsài - Super Dancer Born Tonight, the show was shot in Las Vegas but never aired on U.S. television.

 Ratings

 So You Think You Can Dance premiered with over 10 million viewers in 2005.
-For season 1, it was the No. 1 summer show on television.
+For season 1, it was the number 1 summer show on television.
 However, when NBC's America's Got Talent premiered in the summer of 2006, it took the title of "#1 summer show" and, over the following few years, broadened its lead.
-In summer 2009, SYTYCD premiered strong with a 3.4 rating in its target demographic, although with the start of America's Got Talent roughly a month later in the same timeslot, Dance fell to No. 4 on the ratings board.
+In the summer of 2009, SYTYCD premiered strong with a 3.4 rating in its target demographic, although with the start of America's Got Talent roughly a month later in the same timeslot, Dance fell to number 4 on the ratings board.
 It continued to lose viewers throughout the summer of 2009 and ended up with an average of approximately 8 million viewers.
 Fox then moved SYTYCD to its fall 2009 schedule where its ratings continued to decline; hitting an all-time series low of 4.6 million viewers for a "special" episode hosted by Nigel Lythgoe on September 2, 2009.
 The move to the fall was short-lived.
-After dropping to an average of 6 million viewers, Fox moved SYTYCD back to the summer in 2010.
-With Mia Michaels replacing Mary Murphy and former contestants termed as "All-Stars" being used as partners, the ratings for Dance continued to slide to all-time series lows; dropping to just 5.6 million viewers on July 15, 2010.
+After declining to an average of 6 million viewers, Fox moved SYTYCD back to the summer of 2010.
+With Mia Michaels replacing Mary Murphy and former contestants termed as "All-Stars" being used as partners, the ratings for Dance continued to slide to all-time series lows; with just 5.6 million viewers watching on July 15, 2010.
 For season 7, So You Think You Can Dance averaged just over 5 million viewers.
 After season 7, Mia Michaels was replaced on the judge's panel by returning personality Mary Murphy.
 The change appeared to have little effect on the ratings, and the show continued to average just over five million viewers per episode in 2011's season 8.
-Season 9 saw a slight uptick in ratings early on, with each of the season's first five episodes garnering between six and seven million viewers, but the rise was short-lived and the show's ratings hit a new low of 4.16 million viewers on August 29, 2012.
+Season 9 saw a slight rise in ratings early on, with each of the season's first five episodes watched between six and seven million viewers, but the rise was short-lived and the show's ratings hit a new low of 4.16 million viewers on August 29, 2012.
 Season 10 maintained similar numbers, averaging about 4 million viewers per episode in 2013, with a 4.3 million viewership for the last episode of the season, an all-time series low for a finale.